-The primary focus of this course is on metric recording tools and techniques.
-Students will also learn how these specialized skills may be employed selectively and self-critically, leading to more effective stewardship and management: affordability and budget, client needs, and immediate and long-term use of the information.
+The primary focus of this course is on metric and photographic recording tools and techniques.
+Students will also learn how these specialized skills may be employed selectively, leading to more effective stewardship and management: affordability and budget, client needs, and immediate and long-term use of the information.